klemeragm/lda_academic_work/README.md

 # Install NLTK
 NLTK(Natural Language Toolkit)

-<href="https://www.nltk.org/book/">Natural Language Processing with Python</a> provides a practical introduction to programming for language processing.
+<a href="https://www.nltk.org/book/">Natural Language Processing with Python</a> provides a practical introduction to programming for language processing.
 To Lemmatize and Stemer the sentences and cut the language stems

 pip install nltk